Mujjabi/DevOps/Kubernetes/kube.md

 ```
 ![Alt text](<WhatsApp Image 2023-11-05 at 09.40.45_912e730e.jpg>)

 In the cluster above, we have 3 applications (food, movies, soccer) in the same cluster.
-We use path based routing to reroute users to the specific application that the user wants. **This is called redirectly the service to the backend**
+We use path based routing to reroute users to the specific application that the user wants. **This is called redirecting the service to the backend**

 In cluster IP service, we can place another service called Ingress inside the clustr which can communicate or reroute the user to the specific application that they want without have access to the these nodes.

 # Ingress
 an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.